... really, it's nothing.... I'm just staring at the wall. Absolutely nothing is going on. Feel free to step out....

 GIFTS YOU CAN GET EVERY DECORATOR...
 EVERY YEAR

-PRICE: $3-5 Get them HERE or HERE.
+PRICE: $3-5 Get them HERE or HERE or get a starter set HERE.
 And while you are at it, grab a dust shaker HERE.

 PRICE: $6-12 You can buy them HERE or HERE.
 Most stores that sell any kind of kitchen supplies will also carry them.